Capture of Guam: Background

 Upon the receipt of this order, which is forwarded by the steamship 'City of Pekin' to you at Honolulu, you will proceed, with the 'Charleston' and the 'City of Pekin' in company, to Manila, Philippine Islands.
 On your way, you are hereby directed to stop at the Spanish Island of Guam.
 You will use such force as may be necessary to capture the port of Guam, making prisoners of the governor and other officials and any armed force that may be there.
 You will also destroy any fortifications on said island and any Spanish naval vessels that may be there, or in the immediate vicinity.
 These operations at the Island of Guam should be very brief, and should not occupy more than one or two days.
 Should you find any coal at the Island of Guam, you will make such use of it as you consider desirable.
 It is left to your discretion whether or not you destroy it.
 From the Island of Guam, proceed to Manila and report to Rear-Admiral George Dewey, U.S.N., for duty in the squadron under his command.

 The message created intense excitement and enthusiasm amongst the American sailors.
 Many of them immediately went to the ship's library and eagerly scrutinized charts, geographies, histories, and encyclopaedias for information.
-While the sailors were in the ship's library learning information about the island of Guam, Captain Glass altered the direction of the cruiser towards the new destination.
-The sailors on the transports were stirred when they noticed the change in direction, and rumors started instantly.
+While the sailors were in the ship's library learning information about the island of Guam, Glass altered the direction of the cruiser towards the new destination.
+The sailors on the transports were stirred when they noticed the change in direction, and rumors were spread.
 Some thought the expedition was to hoist the American flag over the Caroline Islands and remain there until reinforcements arrived for a stronger descent upon Manila.
 Others guessed that the Charleston was sailing to some mysterious Spanish island, complete with impregnable fortifications, a formidable force of Spanish soldiers, and vast quantities of coal.
-The rumors stopped the next day, when the expeditions's objectives were wigwagged to the transports.
+The rumors stopped the next day, when the expedition's objectives were wigwagged to the transports.